brothertoad/notes/notes.md

     - Pursuit To Algiers
     - Terror By Night
     - Dressed To Kill
+- Girl In The Mirror (8 minute short)
 - Gallery Of Horrors
 - Hot Millions
 - Cactus Flower